Exchanges for doing high frequency cash FX trading?

 it was suggested for user to keep prices in for 100ms, but never built in, I think it is now built in @250ms (Can check to confirm if you want).
 As for last look, the newer ECN all have it( or can), but you can work with the ECN to make sure the prices you are getting are Market Makers that do not use or abuse the last look.
 The the delay makes a more even playing-field for the manual traders, it also means if you see a price you have a much better chance of getting it, as you only have to worry about someone getting it before you, and not also someone pulling the price before you can get it.

 The last look on the ECNs gets a lot more credit than it should, many times the price goes in , and comes out before you can hit it, rather than hitting the price and have a last look not give you the fill.
 It still means you don’t get filled, but the MM is not necessarily rejecting your trade, just got pulled before you got to it.

 Still very annoying and not a lot of fun to try to figure out what amount of the book showing you can actually take.

-the MQL (minimum quote life) on EBS–it is 250ms, but I believe it’s just for the 5 major pairs that trade most heavily on EBS: EURUSD, USDJPY, EURJPY, USDCHF and EURCHF.
+He is right about the MQL (minimum quote life) on EBS–it is 250ms, but I believe it’s just for the 5 major pairs that trade most heavily on EBS: EURUSD, USDJPY, EURJPY, USDCHF and EURCHF.